google/turbinia/docs/developer/develop-minikube.md

     $ minikube config set memory 16384

 ### Turbinia source and deployment code
-Now we have VSCode setup we are going to get a copy of the Turbinia source and development code.
+Now we have VSCode setup we are going to get a copy of the Turbinia source and deployment code.
 Clone the [Turbinia repository](https://github.com/google/turbinia) by forking the Turbinia repository into your own Github account and clone it locally from there.

     $ git clone ssh://git@github.com:[YOUR_GITHUB_ACCOUNT]/turbinia.git